Fever in cats at a glance

 Other symptoms may be present depending on the underlying cause.
-For example, if your cat has ingested poison he may be vomiting, a cat with cat flu will sneeze and have nasal discharge.
+For example, if the cat has ingested poison he may be vomiting, a cat with cat flu will sneeze and have nasal discharge.

 How can I tell if my cat has a fever?

 To do this, shake down the column of mercury until it reads 96°F (36.1°C), then lubricate the bulb tip with petroleum jelly.
 Grasp the base of your cat’s tail and lift it.
 Insert the lubricated end of the thermometer about halfway into your cat’s rectum and hold it in place for 3 minutes.
 Remove the thermometer, wipe it clean with a tissue and read the silver column of mercury.

-Your veterinarian will perform a complete physical examination of the cat and obtain a medical history.
-This will include questions on any exposure to toxins or drugs, other symptoms you may have noticed, how long has your cat been running a fever?
+The veterinarian will perform a complete physical examination of the cat and obtain a medical history, which will include questions on any exposure to toxins or drugs, other symptoms you may have noticed, how long has your cat been running a fever?
 Your cat will perform a complete physical examination, carefully checking for signs of infection, inflammation, injury, abscess, lumps, and bumps.
 The most common cause of fever in cats is due to infection.

 The age of your cat may give a clue.
 Young cats are more likely to have a fever due to infection, while older cats may be due to cancers.
 Outdoor cats, especially males are prone to bite wound abscesses.